• Share page

 When building for the first time, it is necessary to save the project beforehand.
 Click [Project]-[Save] on the Project Editor screen.

-Next, click the [Build All] button on the Project Editor screen to start the build.
+Clicking the [Clean All] button on the Project Editor screen will delete old packages under the "Packages" folder.
+Next, click the [Build All] button to start the build.

 PC You can check the build status in Windows Task Manager.
 During the build, the CPU usage is stuck at 100%, and the usage of the disk where the project was created also increases.